MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/storage-configuration.md

 > [!NOTE]
 > Some VM sizes may not have [temporary or local storage](/azure/virtual-machines/azure-vms-no-temp-disk).
-If you deploy a SQL Server on Azure VM without temporary or local storage, all of your data, and log files, including tempdb, are stored to the same drive.
+If you deploy a SQL Server on Azure VM without temporary storage, tempdb data and log files are placed in the data folder.

 ## Existing VMs